 There is something suave, sexy and mysterious about ordering your cocktail of choice and sipping and chatting under a sensual blue light.
 Remember to be responsible with alcohol consumption – eat something before and try not to exceed two drinks – especially if it’s a very first date, as you want to stay composed with someone who is a relative stranger.
-Pick somewhere with a great playlist for that added ambiance.
+Pick somewhere you know, whether in London or Manchester, with a great playlist for that added ambiance.

 The daytime version of the above option.
 Coffee dates are ideal for the introverted among us.
 They can last anywhere from 40 minutes to an hour and are the perfect way to get that first sense of what your date is like, particularly if you’re not too keen to commit too much time or energy too soon.
 Opt for an independent coffee shop over a chain as it feels more intimate and creates the sense for romance if you choose to opt for that vibe after the first fifteen-minute impression.